AbleArcher88/msp432p401r-gate-tester/README.md

-# msp432p401r-gate-teser
+# msp432p401r-gate-tester

 This is the firmware for an AND/OR gate tester for the TI MSP432P401R microcontroller.
-It makes use of the 'msp432p401r-hal' crate
+It makes use of the 'msp432p401r-hal' crate.